Project Details

 -

-- Intermittent shoulder and single-lane closures on SR 64 eastbound and westbound will occur throughout the project limits for driveway turnout construction.
+- Intermittent lane closures will occur daily throughout the project limits as work continues.